shaygitub/DriverHunter/vuln_2/writeup.md

 5) Irp->IoStatus.Information is set to 16 (the amount of input bytes operated on, here as i mentioned the minimum/needed amount is 16 so it makes sense)

 * This might be relevant to InputOffset = 0x22A004, which frees contiguous memory that is passed by the caller
-* This might also be relevant to InputOffset = 0x22A049, that operation receives a systemspace mapped descriptor module of some kind of memory (exactly part 3 here), this part should be called probably before as it checks if a systemspace module was provided, the self allocating else() statement is probably just used to make sure
+* This might also be relevant to InputOffset = 0x22A049/0x22A051, these operations receives a systemspace mapped descriptor module of some kind of memory (exactly part 3 here), this part should be called probably before as it checks if a systemspace module was provided, the self allocating else() statement is probably just used to make sure.
+This might be might be mainly relevant for 0x22A049 as 0x22A049 also gets a PHYSICAL_ADDRESS that gets described by the I/O space while 0x22A051 gets a user provided I/O space. there is probably a more fitting case to 0x22A051 that returns an I/O space, need to check.